Skills System

 scripts/directory - Add binary assets in

-assets/directory - Test the skill by adding it to your configuration file:
+evals/directory to test skill performance - Test the skill by adding it to your configuration file:

 Example skill creation:

-mkdir -p ~/skills/my-custom-skill/{references,scripts,assets}
+mkdir -p ~/skills/my-custom-skill/{references,scripts,assets,evals}

 cat > ~/skills/my-custom-skill/SKILL.md << 'EOF'